ritishgumber/ACL/README.md

               closeACLModal= { this.closeACLModal } // Required // used to close ACL modal
               isOpenACLModal= { this.state.showACLModal }  // Required // true -> Modal is open , false -> Modal is closed
-              objectWithACL= { } // Required //  Here you need to pass the object whose ACL prop you want to modify onACLSave= { this.props.saveACL } // Required // this will be called when you click save inside of ACL modal. dialogClassName = { } // Optional // Custom class for Modal root/container element />
+              objectWithACL= { } // Required //  Here you need to pass the object whose ACL prop you want to modify onACLSave= { this.saveACL } // Required // this will be called when you click save inside of ACL modal. dialogClassName = { } // Optional // Custom class for Modal root/container element />
         );